nytimes/backbone.stickit/README.md

 JavaScript frameworks seem to be headed in the wrong direction - controller callbacks, configuration, and special tags are being forced into the template/presentation layer.
 Who wants to program and debug templates?

 If you are writing a custom frontend, then you're going to need to write custom JavaScript.
-Backbone can help you organize, but gets the hell out of your way, especially when it comes to your templates.
-Stickit tries to stay true to Backbone's style; where most template libraries muck up the presentation layer with obtrusive JavaScript, stickit defines your configuration and callbacks in the place that it should be - in the view/controller/JavaScript.
+Backbone helps you organize, but then gets the hell out of your way, especially when it comes to your presentation.
+Stickit tries to stay true to Backbone's style; where most frameworks or other Backbone plugins muck up the presentation layer with obtrusive JavaScript, stickit defines configuration and callbacks in the place that they should be - in the view/controller/JavaScript.

 ### Dependencies